cofinley/BetterMM/README.md

 ## Status

 - April 11, 2017: Mac and Linux currently unsupported.
 Album art will not upload, a [known issue](https://github.com/simon-weber/gmusicapi/issues/242) in the gmusicapi library.

+## Helpful Tips

+### Auto-run BetterMM on startup

+1. Open Windows Task Scheduler
+2. Create new task
+3. Set trigger to "At log on" or whatever you prefer
+4. Set the action to "Start a program"
+    - Program/script: `python.exe`
+        - If using virtualenv, go to `BetterMM/<venv_name>/Scripts/python.exe`
+    - Arguments: `run.py`
+        - `run.py -v` for setting date ranges every time
+    - Start in: `BetterMM/`

+- You might want to only allow the task to run if a network is available.
+- Allow run on-demand

+### Need to change settings

+- To change dates, just run the script in verbose mode: `python run.py -v`
+- To change music directory, go to `BetterMM/config/` and open `config.json` in a text editor to change the directory.
+- To upload more audio formats, go to the same config file and add a format in `"ext"` like so: `["mp3", "flac", "new_format_here"]`

 ---